What is the Sharpe ratio?

 What is a good Sharpe ratio for a fund?

-So, how to calculate a Sharp ratio?
+So, how do you calculate a Sharp ratio?

 The Sharpe ratio formula is given here as: